immber/ph2-pA-week-1-passion-project/cards_against_humanity/README.md

 HTML/CSS
 - formatting with CAH style fonts and design

 Validation/Error Handeling
 - warning when user tries to play a card not in their hand
 - validation on create new white card, can't already exist.
 -   form remains complete with input if validation error is encountered.

-new table structure
+New table structure

-cards
+- cards
-players
+- players
-played_cards = join table with additional info users
+- played_cards = join table with additional info
+- users